Managing Agents

 Process Manager

-The Process Manager section in Settings provides a fallback mechanism for managing processes when normal operation experiences issues — for example, if an agent process becomes unresponsive or a terminal session gets stuck.
+The Process Manager section in Settings provides a fallback for when something gets stuck — for example, an agent that has become unresponsive or a terminal session that hasn't cleaned up.

 It lists all active processes with color-coded badges: